What’s the lowdown?

 Other common triggers of telogen effluvium include significant weight loss and extreme dieting, or starting new medication, however no cause is found in around a third of people diagnosed with telogen effluvium.
 Hair volume will gradually return to normal after a few months but can recur if the underlying trigger returns or is not treated.

 What are androgens?

 Androgens are hormones typically associated with men, with testosterone, perhaps, the most famous of the androgens.
 So, why are we talking about them in relation to female contraception?
-Despite their well-known relationship with the male body, they are also found in lower quantities in women and play a crucial role in the female body.
+Despite their well-known relationship with the male body, androgens are also produced in lower quantities and play a crucial role in the female body.

 PCOS and hair loss